 You can't go wrong with the perennial Merritt collard!
 This awesome specimen of a perennial green was originally propagated by the great folks at Project Tree Collard from a perennial brassica growing at Merritt College in Oakland.
+It produces giant leaves with a true collard taste that is delicious in recipes.
 We love this plant!
+(Brassica oleracea)

 Why We Love It

 Here are some of the reasons why we love the Merritt Tree Collard...

 1) GIANT LEAVES - The Merritt collard has giant, green leaves that continue to crank out all year.
 They are wonderful chopped up into a stir fry or lightly steamed and used as a wrap.

 2) PROLIFIC- This perennial collard has a wonderful branching habit that will give you many heads of these amazing collards, all from a central trunk.

 3) GREAT TASTE - The Merritt collard has a nice light taste and even the largest leaves are tasty.
 We use them in stir fries, soups, and even in our green juice.

 Here's how to grow Merritt Tree Collards: